Supporters and supporting institutions

 Achievement of the impulse to develop and research metal colour light therapy as a new form of therapy was and is only made possible with the help of many people and institutions.

 Among them, the Filderklinik, Filderstadt, Germany, was the first to include metal colour light therapy in its therapy program.
 The former nurse Roswitha Salzwedel was willing to carefully conduct sessions with metal colour light therapy.
 The research study of rheumatism published in our book Metallfarblichttherapie was carried out there.
 Dr. Ludger Simon accompanied the research.
 Angela Steer-Reeh and Dr. Jan Vagedes (Filderklinik) made the initial assessment of the effect of red and blue metal colour light glass panels on heart rate variability and breathing, and have made their results available.
 Since 2011 Holger Schimanke, a music therapist, has continued the practise of metal colour light therapy in the Filderklinik.
 He also regularly offers introductory courses for doctors, medical students, chemists, nursing students, and volunteers.
-Up to the present almost 2000 patients have experienced the metal colour light therapy.
-This therapy is supported by Dr. René Madeleyn and is financed by the association to support the Filderklinik.
+Up to the present well over 2000 patients have experienced the metal colour light therapy.
+The service is supported and supervised by Dr René Madeleyn and is now financed by the Filderklinik itself, in collaboration with the Filderklinik Support Association.
 Both Dr. Madeleyn und Harald Merckens (formerly in Filderklinik, now in private practice in Stuttgart) are teaching in the therapeutic training.

 Thomas Adam singing teacher at the Windrather Talschule in Velbert-Langenberg, Germany, included our coloured glass panels in his music and singing therapy sessions.